NeilGirdhar/efax/README.rst

   - univariate complex
   - multivariate real:

-    - with arbitrary variance
+    - with fixed unit variance
-    - with diagonal variance
+    - with fixed variance
     - with isotropic variance
-    - with fixed variance
+    - with diagonal variance
-    - with fixed unit variance
+    - with general variance

   - multivariate complex: